Lendiom/docs/docs/app/guides/adding-a-transaction.md

 :::warning

-The regular payment transaction application flow is not complete.
+This description of the regular payment transaction application flow is not complete.

 :::